 Sports physicals, aka pre-participation physicals, are often required before being able to participate in a chosen sport.
 A medical professional will first inquire about the patient’s health history and then move on to perform the actual physical examination in order to determine if the patient is indeed healthy enough to participate in a physical sport.

 Pre-op physicals are often required before having surgery in order to make sure the patient is completely prepared to undergo surgery.
-Pre-op physicals can include getting additional X-rays, blood samples, urine samples, lung tests and heart tests.
+Pre-op physicals can include getting additional X-rays, blood samples, urine samples, lung tests, and heart tests.
 These tests are able to find any underlying health conditions that the surgeon should be aware of before performing the surgery and needs to be performed two to 30 days before the scheduled surgery date.

 Pre-employment physicals are often required for new employees before they can be officially hired.
 The reason behind a pre-employment physical is to make sure that the new employee is in good enough health to start working for the company.
 Pre-employment physicals often require the new employee to fill out a medical questionnaire as well as give blood and/or urine samples.

 Vaccinations are essential when it comes to being protected from a number of serious and even life-threatening diseases.
-Preventative vaccinations are given to people who are free of infection in order to produce the antibodies that can protect them from getting sick in the future.
-Vaccinations are one of the best options when it comes to preventative care as it not only protects the person being vaccinated, it also protects the people around them.
+Preventive vaccinations are given to people who are free of infection in order to produce the antibodies that can protect them from getting sick in the future.
+Vaccinations are one of the best options when it comes to preventive care as it not only protects the person being vaccinated, it also protects the people around them.

 PPD stands for purifying protein derivative and refers to a skin test that is performed in order to determine if someone has or has been exposed to tuberculosis (TB).
-Because tuberculosis is a highly contagious disease that does not often show symptoms it is necessary for a patient to get a PPD test in order to determine whether or not they have this deadly disease.
+Because tuberculosis is a highly contagious disease that does not often show symptoms, it is necessary for a patient to get a PPD test in order to determine whether or not they have this deadly disease.
 The PPD test involves a medical professional using a syringe to put a small amount of the PPD under the patient’s top layer of skin.
 Two to three days later the medical professional will check the area for a PPD reaction.